Dzerillious/LinqRewrite/README.md

 ```
 **New rewrite way based on array enlarging

+Also there were added a lot of optimizations as lambda inlining, math simplifier,
+algoritm choosing according to input, expression simplifier or assertion disabling.

 *Note: in this example, the optimizing compiler has generated code using arrays, because the type was known at compile time.
-When this is not the case, the generated code will instead use a `foreach` and `IEnumerable<>`.*
+When this is not the case, the generated code will instead use iteration method according to collection type.*
 *Non-optimizable call chains and `IQueryable<>` are left intact.*
-## Supported LINQ methods
+# Supported LINQ methods
 * All except of `DefaultIfEmpty`,
 * `OrderBy`, `OrderByDescending`, `ThenBy`, `ThenbyDescending`
 * `ToLookup`

-## Additional
+# Additional
 * If you need to exclude a specific method, class or struct, apply a `[NoRewrite]` attribute to that method, class or struct
 ```csharp
 [NoRewrite]